New Fourth-Order Grayscale Indicator-Based Telegraph Diffusion Model for Image Despeckling: Numerical Experiments and Performance Evaluation

 Each channel is processed independently using the same numerical scheme as in the grayscale case.
 Spatial derivatives (\(\nabla I, \Delta I\)) and the fidelity term are computed separately for each channel.
 The final restored color image is obtained by merging the individually denoised channels:

-\section{3.2 Numerical Experiments and Performance Evaluation}
+\section{Numerical Experiments and Performance Evaluation}

-This section evaluates the proposed model in comparison with existing second-order models using natural grayscale images (Boat, Texture), five images from the BSD68 dataset, and color images (Baboon, Peppers), all corrupted with multiplicative speckle noise at varying intensity levels ($L = {1, 3, 5, 10}$).
+In this section the proposed model in compared with existing second-order Shan\cite{shan2019smooth} and TDM\cite{Majee} using grayscale images (Boat, Texture), two images from the BSD68 dataset, and color images (Baboon, Peppers), all corrupted with multiplicative speckle noise at varying intensity levels ($L = {1, 3, 5, 10}$).
 The noise was generated using MATLAB's \texttt{gamrnd} function as $\eta = \text{gamrnd}(L, 1/L, A, B)$, where $A \times B$ represents the image dimensions.
 Experiments were conducted in MATLAB on an Intel Core i7 (3.60 GHz) with 8 GB RAM.
 The proposed model was evaluated across five images, ensuring consistency by applying the same finite-difference discretization across all methods.
 For numerical stability, the explicit scheme adhered to the CFL condition \cite{zauderer2011partial,li2009numerical,zhang2014tensor}, given by $\tau \leq \frac{h}{\max g(x,t)}$, where $h$ is the spatial step size.
-Time steps of $\tau = 0.2$ and $\xi = 2$ were used.
-The stopping criteria were set to a tolerance of 0.0001 for SAR images, while PSNR served as the convergence criterion for natural images, ensuring optimal restoration quality.
+The time steps of $\tau = 0.2$ and $\xi = 2$ were used.
+PSNR was used as the convergence criterion for natural images to ensure optimal restoration quality, whereas for SAR images, relative error was used.